- Medicare Supplement Plan G provides the best value of all Medigap plans.

 Extended Medicare Coverage

 Medigap Plan G is popular because, like Plan F, it sets a fixed amount for out-of-pocket expenses.
-The only gap in Medicare coverage not filled by Plan G is Part B’s $147 deductible.
+The only gap in Medicare coverage not filled by Plan G is Part B’s deductible ($203 in 2020).
 Once that’s paid, your only health services expense will be monthly insurance premiums.
 You won’t be surprised if you have to go to the hospital or doctor’s office.
 Your charges will always be processed through Medicare.
 Anything left over will automatically forward to your Medicare Supplemental Insurance

-Other gaps in Medicare covered by Plan G include:
+Other gaps in Medicare that are covered by Plan G include:

 - Medicare Part A Coinsurance